Around March, I was gifted (it’s such an insta word, and very annoying, I know, but it covers the bases!) a Dyson Supersonic hairdryer.

 The reason I’ve not said too much about it yet apart from on my social media channels is that I wanted to truly put it through it’s paces, use it in real time, and truly get a feel for whether it is actually worth your wonga or not.
 By the way, don’t get jel but this red version was a limited edition colour but the hot colour combo of this Christmas is limited edition purple and black so don’t fret.

-The team at Dyson have asked for nothing in return for the gift, in fact they probably forgot they even gave me one by now.
-However, I’ve been busy testing, trying and living with this little beauty all this time, ready to make my judgement to share with you guys.
+I’ve been busy testing, trying and living with this little beauty all this time, ready to make my judgement to share with you guys.

 I was also lucky enough to shadow the acclaimed celeb hairdresser Jon Reyman at London Fashion Week, doing the hair for my faves, Teatum Jones.
 It was Supersonic central – the dream!